merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 #### Lowest Grand Total

 The system selects products from warehouses by the lowest cart price.
-There are a number of factors that impact the total (sale) price of a product.
+There are a number of factors that impact the total sale price of a product.
 Amongst them: tax, shipping price and discount.
-Hence, each product has individual final price according to the warehouse which it is stored in.
+Each product has an individual final price according to the warehouse win hich it is stored.

 Warehouse	 | Item A	| Item B